 Why is this unlawful?
 This, again, is vague and lacks specific information on what is required, when, for how long etc. Also, ask what is meant by equivalent?
 Who is to provide the support?
 It is this detail that you need in the EHCP.

-The focus needs to be on the specifics of your child’s needs and what he or she requires to meet them.
+The focus needs to be on the specifics of your child’s needs.
+As well as what he or she requires to meet them.

 If you are told that there is a need for some flexibility in the EHCP, it cannot be used as a reason for lack of specific information where detail could reasonably be given.

 If your child’s EHCP has vague, unspecific and meaningless words in Section F, you must not ignore them.
 Ask for detail, speak to the relevant people and ensure the specific detail is included when drafting an EHCP.

 What to do next with your child’s EHCP

 Check Section F of your child’s EHCP, either now or in preparation for the next Annual Review.

 - Are there plenty of ‘opportunities for’ your child to do things?

 - Is there a lot of flexibility?